 Illy

-It extracts coffee in two distinct phases.
-This allows the drinker to expect smooth, rich, full-bodied tasting coffee with a long-lasting crema.
+It pulls the coffee in two distinct phases, and that's what gives you a smooth, rich, full-bodied cup with a long-lasting crema.

 Nespresso

-Contrary to Illy, Nespresso uses a standard single-step, centrifugal-based pressure extraction system.
-The Original and Vertuo lines use the same primary method.
+Nespresso takes a different route: a standard single-step, centrifugal-based pressure extraction system.
+Both the Original and Vertuo lines run on that same core method.

-An innovation that sets Nespresso apart from other brands is its Vertuo brewing system.
+Where Nespresso really stands out from other brands is its Vertuo brewing system.

-It reads the unique barcode on each coffee pod and obtains extraction parameters, including temperature, pod rotation speed, infusion time, and volume and water flow.
+It reads the unique barcode on each coffee pod and pulls the right extraction parameters from it, including temperature, pod rotation speed, infusion time, and volume and water flow.

 Range of flavors